top of page

 KIGA Photos 6 - 6.jpeg

-• PETIGRU PLACE (Pending): On February 14, 2023, County Council overturned the decision of Planning Commission and approved a HIGH DENSITY MULTI-FAMILY SUBDIVISION on land in Pawleys Island that is designated as medium density by our Comprehensive Plan.
+• PETIGRU PLACE (Suit filed): Appeal and lawsuit filed on March 10, 2023, against Georgetown County for overturning the decision of Planning Commission and approving a HIGH DENSITY MULTI-FAMILY SUBDIVISION on land in Pawleys Island that is designated as medium density by our Comprehensive Plan.
 Councilmen Bob Anderson and Everett Carolina voted to accept the Planning Commission decision to DENY this site plan.
 Stella Mercado & Clint Elliott (both newly elected to represent the Waccamaw Neck), along with Raymond Newton, Louis Morant, and Lillie Jean Johnson voted to APPROVE it.
 Residents of the Waccamaw Neck were surprised and disappointed that their two new Council members voted to approve the high density plan proposed by a Myrtle Beach corporate developer on medium density property.
 This was a devastating decision for the neighborhood and the entire community, and it sets a dangerous precedent.
-Adjoining landowners and citizens are left with no choice but to appeal this decision to court.
+Adjoining landowners and citizens were left with no choice but to appeal this decision to court.

 Click HERE to see